-17. EXIT PROGRAM
+17. DEREGISTRATION/ DISQALIFYING CRITERIA

-(a) An indigent customer must immediately request deregistration where his or her circumstances have changed to the extent that he or she no longer complies with the requirements set out in section 6 of this framework.

-(b) In addition to the circumstances stated in section 6, indigent support must be terminated under the following circumstances:

-(i) Upon death of the account-holder or the head of the household where no accounts are rendered.

-(ii) Upon sales of the property in respect of which support is granted.

-(iii) When circumstances in the indigent household have improved to the extent where the income threshold as determined is exceeded.

-(c) The exit strategy of indigent beneficiaries from the approved indigent register must ensure:

-(i) continuous verification of the register;

-(ii) involvement of all stakeholders including government departments, stakeholders involved, sector departments and private sector;

-(iii) participation of members of households registered as indigent

-(d) The municipality may promote exit from indigence by identifying indigents for inclusion in public works projects.
+- (a) An indigent customer must immediately request deregistration where his or her circumstances have changed to the extent that he or she no longer complies with the requirements set out in section 6 of this framework. - (b) In addition to the circumstances stated in section 6, indigent support must be terminated under the following circumstances: - (i) Upon death of the applicant or the head of the household where no accounts are rendered. - (ii) Upon sales of the property in respect of which support is granted. - (iii) When circumstances in the indigent household have improved to the extent where the income threshold as determined is exceeded. - (iv) Any electricity or water tempering or illegal connection found on the indigent property, the subsidy will be terminated.
+And full credit measures will apply. - (c) The exit strategy of indigent beneficiaries from the approved indigent register must ensure: - (i) Continuous verification of the register; - (ii) Involvement of all stakeholders including government departments, stakeholders involved, sector departments and private sector; - (iii) Participation of members of households registered as indigent - (d) The municipality may promote exit from indigence by identifying indigents for inclusion in public works projects.